Dylan700/ga4-action/README.md

 >
 > To create a new secret, navigate in the Google Analytics UI to *Admin > Data Streams > choose your stream > Measurement Protocol > Create*

+## `dry-run`

+When "true", only the validation server will be used to validate the request, and the request will not be sent to your GA4 property.

 ## Example usage

 ```yaml